-One of the most difficult areas parents speak about is not over-protecting their child.
-This is instinctive, to protect one’s children from ridicule, potential harm, or from taking risks.
+Wanting to protect your child is natural, and some parents find it difficult not to over-protect their child particularly when there are additional needs to consider.
+It is instinctive, to want to protect one’s children from ridicule, potential harm, or from taking risks.
 Yet, children take risks every day, as a normal part of growing up, a satisfying of their curiosity.
-It is important to let them lead as normal a life as possible and sometimes learn from mistakes.
+It is important to let them lead as normal a life as possible and sometimes learn from experience and mistakes.

-How parents react and respond greatly influences the child’s response, feelings and possible behaviours.
-Learning about epilepsy, talking openly to your child, accepting the epilepsy and treating your child as you treat any other child, will lead towards a positive effect on the child’s acceptance and self-esteem.
+How parents react and respond can influence the child’s response, feelings and behaviour.
+Keep open communication with your child and answer any questions about the epilepsy they may have, accepting epilepsy and treating your child as you treat your other children, will lead towards a positive effect on the child’s acceptance and self-esteem.

 Talk to Someone